 Market Row Wines in Brixton is run by ex-Oddbins David Simpson, who focuses on £8-12 wines from artisan producers.

-And the aptly named Newcomer wines: 'I’m yet to visit but it’s an interesting concept; an all-Austrian wine selection housed in the BOXPARK ‘pop-up mall’ in Shoreditch,' writes Dave Stenton.
+Newcomer wines offers an all-Austrian wine selection housed in the BOXPARK ‘pop-up mall’ in Shoreditch.

 Noble Fine Liquor - a new shop on Broadway Market (a short walk from 259 Hackney Road) run by two young Kiwis.
 Natural wines from the Loire rub shoulders with rare burgundy and New Zealand's Pyramid Valley.
 They also work closely with the small Italian importer Tutto Wines so are one of the few UK stockists of the excellent Ar.Pe.Pe Nebbiolos.

-P. Franco, sister shop to Noble Fine Liquor, has opened on Lower Clapton Road (which is unrecognisable compared to when I lived just off it up until two years ago: I counted at least a dozen new businesses as I walked along it on Saturday evening).
+P. Franco, 'sister shop to Noble Fine Liquor, has opened on Lower Clapton Road (which is unrecognisable compared with when I lived just off it up until two years ago: I counted at least a dozen new businesses as I walked along it on Saturday evening).
 It’s a wine shop but they’re also licensed to sell wines by the glass, so morphs into a bar in the evenings.'
+(Dave Stenton)

 Prohibition Wines - a new shop run by a young couple of wine enthusiasts in Muswell Hill.
 She is a lawyer, I believe.